Thimbleby/Corvus/README.md

 ![Page 15.PNG](https://github.com/Thimbleby/Corvus/blob/master/ReadMe%20Images/Page%2015.PNG?raw=true)

 Once the test is complete, Corvus will download the participant's results to the local machine.
-Depending on your default browser and opperating system, this may download automatically, or require authorisation by the user.
+Depending on your default browser and operating system, this may download automatically, or require authorisation by the user.
 By default your browser should place the file in your downloads folder.
 If you want it to download without prompts, you may need to open it in a different browser, or by changing your system settings - exactly how this can be done will depend on your system.<br>

 The results downloaded will include the participant's choices for each test item, if their answer was correct, how long they took, and how and when they moved their mouse over the options available.<br>